pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/20_Multihref.md

 # 1:n Relation Editable (Multihref)

 ## General
-Multihref editable provides one to many relation to other Pimcore elements (document, asset, object).
+Provides one to many relation to other Pimcore elements (document, asset, object).

 ## Configuration